TrellixVulnTeam/arctasks_4OXF/README.md

 # ARC Tasks

-This package implements common tasks for ARC Django projects.
+This package implements common commands for ARC Django projects.

-The tasks in this package have been extracted from various other ARC projects, cleaned up, generalized, and made more configurable.
+The commands in this package have been extracted from various other ARC projects, cleaned up, generalized, and made more configurable.
 The lineage is `rethink` => `ohslib` => `neighborhoodpulse` => `arctasks`.

 ## Using ARC Tasks in a Project